rpast/ALP/README.md

 4. [x] Refactor code into .py script
 5. [ ] Wrap the code into Flask app
    1. [x] PDF upload and preprocessing.
-   2. [ ] Count embedding costs and embedding step before moving to chat
+   2. [x] Count embedding costs and embedding step before moving to chat
+      1. [ ] use database to pass data between functions
    3. [ ] Add context handler in the chat
    4. [ ] Test for session exclusive database
    5. [ ] Implement safe way of handling user's api keys